vector-of-bool/bpt/docs/guide/toolchains.rst

 ``base_flags``, ``base_c_flags``, and ``base_cxx_flags``
 --------------------------------------------------------

 When you compile your project, |bpt| uses a set of default flags appropriate to the target language and compiler.
-These flags are always included in the compile command and are inserted in addition to those flags provided by ``flags``, ``c_flags``, and ``cxx_flags``.
+These flags are always included in the compile command and are inserted in addition to those flags provided by `flags`.

 On GNU-like compilers, the base flags are ``-fPIC -pthread``.
 On MSVC the default flags are ``/EHsc /nologo /permissive-`` for C++ and ``/nologo